WatchTheGap/Shopular/README.md

 Adding a shop owner interface for adding new inventory items.
 Focusing on two-way binding between user input via form and displayed tabular data.
 Moving all error and validation to Angular instead of the browser defaults.

+*HOW DO I RUN THE PROJECT IN A BROWSER???*